Work

 GSA’s customer annual report is given a bespoke design each year.
 It informs customers of GSA’s successes, opportunities and progress.
 The report is produced and presented online as an interactive PDF and a link is emailed to customers and stakeholders every September.

-Cover page of Green Square Accord's 2025 Annual Report featuring a smiling older man with glasses in the main photo, a woman in a black top holding a mug in the bottom right, and a man in a wheelchair in a red shirt in the top right corner.
+Cover of Green Square Accord 2025 Annual Report featuring a smiling senior man with glasses, a person in a wheelchair in the kitchen, and a woman holding a mug in a library or office setting.

 For our annual staff awards ceremony, I produce intranet assets to build anticipation, then publish nominees for each category in a bespoke online flipbook.
 I edit videos of nominators that are shown at the awards ceremony, complemented by a printed souvenir booklet.
 I also print manage all medals, trophies and certificates, and help to host the event in-person.
 The awards galvanise team spirit and improve GSA’s employee satisfaction scores.
 My creative work means the event is highly anticipated every year.